kemaldahha/learn-in-public/README.md

 # Day 20

 Submitted week 2 homework assignment: a linear regression model for laptop price prediction.
 Also made progress with my project to scrape Dutch real estate data.
-I have downloaded all the data I need (about 5000 properties), next step is to clean the it.
+I have downloaded all the data I need (about 5000 properties), next step is to clean it.

 ![data](images/day20.png)